 Markus Wolf was the legendary head of the Hauptverwaltung Aufklärung (HVA), the East German foreign intelligence service.
-The HVA was much better than its West German counterpart, the Bundesnachrichtendienst (BND).
-BND operations in East Germany was of persistently low quality and rarely went beyond what anybody could have read in the newspapers.
-Small wonder.
-Markus Wolf had agents so well-placed in the BND that much of its activity was steered from the HVA.
+The HVA was much better at its work than its West German counterpart, the Bundesnachrichtendienst (BND).
+Intelligence gathering by the BND in East Germany was of persistently low quality and rarely went beyond what anybody could have read in the newspapers.
+The reason is simple.
+Markus Wolf had inflitrated the BND so effectively that much of its activity was steered from the HVA.

 The heady days of October 1989 put Markus Wolf on centre stage.
 Ordinary East Germans, tired of the contradiction between Communist ideals and the dysfunctional reality, had taken to the streets in protest, and Wolf appeared in public to argue for an end to the sclerotic political structures.
 Wolf always denied holding political ambitions.
-But with his impeccable Communist credentials, now augmented with the nimbus of the visionary reformer, he was the perfect leader-in-waiting.
+But with his impeccable Communist credentials, now augmented with the credentials of the visionary reformer, he was the perfect leader-in-waiting.
 He could have become an East German version of Gorbachev.

 History chose otherwise.
 East Germany merged with the capitalist West, and Wolf fled to Moscow.
-When the Soviet Union began to collapse, he returned to Germany, and was promptly arrested.
-The new and enlarged Federal Republic tried to avenge itself for being on the losing side in the espionage battles of the Cold War, and Wolf was dragged before the courts in a number of show trials.
+When the Soviet Union collapsed, he returned to Germany, and was promptly arrested.
+The new and enlarged Federal Republic was eager to avenge itself for being on the losing side in the espionage battles of the Cold War, and Wolf was dragged before the courts in a number of show trials.
 He fought his corner ably, and avoided prison.